vasudevsall/php-simple-dashboard/README.md

 * Secured login system with hashed password.
 * Secured registration system with sending verification link via mails.
 * Resetting forgotten password by sending verification link to mail.
-* The dashboard contains two pages home and profile.
+* The dashboard contains three pages home, profile and a common chat room.
 * The profile page contains the comlplete information by the user and the profile pciture.
 * The profile picture can be uploaded by the user.